&

 4. KEY DATES

-4.1 The Scholarship applications open 4 February 2025 and close on 1 May 2025
+4.1 The Scholarship applications open 5 February 2026 and close on 7 May 2026.

-4.2 Finalists will be announced at the discretion of the Promoter
+4.2 Finalists will be announced at the discretion of the Promoter.

-4.3 Announcement of the successful applicant will take place at the discretion of the Promoter on 10 July, NAIDOC Week 2025
+4.3 Announcement of the successful applicant will take place at the discretion of the Promoter on 9 July, NAIDOC Week 2026.

 4.4 The finalists will appear in a special edition Façon Magazine to launch on day of announcement

 4.5 Dates are subject to change.
-Visit
+Visit www.faconaustralia.com for up-to-date details.

 5. SELECTION PROCESS